J-Montgomery/SimpleCRC/README.md

    - The width of the feedback polynomial in bits.
    - Constrained to 64 >= `WIDTH` >= 8 in the current implementation.

+Many common CRCs are predefined and can be found in `<simplecrc/reference.h>`.

 ### Structs
 ```c_cpp
 struct crc_def {